 Is ERP Effective?

-ERP is recognized as an Evidence-Based Treatment for OCD by the American Psychiatric Association and the American Psychological Association.6 A 2004 meta-analysis of the available research on the efficacy of ERP found that about two thirds of patients with OCD who receive the treatment experience an improvement in their symptoms.
-That study and another published in the Journal of Clinical Psychiatry also indicate that of those who receive treatment, one third to one half will experience a complete remission of their OCD symptoms.
+ERP is recognized as an evidence-based treatment for OCD by the American Psychiatric Association and the American Psychological Association.8 A 2004 meta-analysis of the available research on the efficacy of ERP found that about two thirds of people with OCD who received the treatment experienced an improvement in their symptoms.
+That study and another published in the Journal of Clinical Psychiatry also indicate that, of those who receive treatment, one-third to one-half will experience a complete remission of their OCD symptoms.

-While studies have found that general CBT treatment is effective in reducing OCD symptoms, ERP has outperformed standard CBT treatment in studies.1 In addition to reducing OCD symptoms, patients receiving ERP have also reported improved sleep patterns and an overall improvement in their quality of life.
+While studies have found that general CBT treatment for OCD is effective for reducing symptoms, ERP has outperformed standard CBT treatment.1 In addition to reducing OCD symptoms, people receiving ERP have also reported improved sleep patterns and an overall improvement in their quality of life.

-Exposure and Response Prevention is effective in treating people with OCD, regardless of their age.
+Exposure and response prevention is effective in treating people with OCD, regardless of their age.
 Studies have also found that ERP is effective in different settings and treatment intensities.
 People who received treatment at home versus in office settings showed similar improvements in OCD symptoms, as did those who were treated once a week versus several times per week.
-While some people with OCD will be prescribed medication in addition to receiving therapy, the research suggests that outcomes are similar among both medicated and non-medicated individuals receiving ERP treatment.8
+While some people with OCD will be prescribed medication in addition to receiving therapy, the research suggests that outcomes are similar among both medicated and non-medicated individuals receiving ERP treatment.2

 Among those who do not experience relief or remission of OCD symptoms from ERP treatment, there are some factors that appear to contribute.
-Factors that may contribute to poorer responses to treatment include co-morbid depression, poor insight, and more severe OCD symptoms.8 In addition, ERP has high rates of patient drop-out compared to other treatments, meaning many people will not complete treatment.
+Factors that may contribute to poorer responses to treatment include comorbid depression with OCD, poor insight, and more severe OCD symptoms.2 In addition, ERP has high rates of patient drop-out compared to other treatments, meaning many people will not complete treatment.
 The rate of drop-out in ERP treatment is estimated to be 18.7%.9

 Let’s imagine that a client with OCD is seeking ERP treatment because of their fear of germs or contamination.
 The client has likely developed intense rituals and routines that center around washing their hands, sanitizing and disinfecting their environment, and possibly avoiding certain places, things or interactions that may be germ-infested.
 It is likely that they are experiencing a lot of anxiety about contamination, and also that they are finding that their compulsions have started to disrupt their normal life or routine.